+If it’s August 23, it must be Cheap Flight Day so let’s make a deal!
 When we’re overtaken by wanderlust — or if it’s just about that time when we need to start planning our family vacation — we naturally check airline fares to see where — and when — we can go.
-But it’s a little- known fact (OK, so … with this post, it’s not so little-known anymore) that airlines lower fares on August 23, otherwise known as Cheap Flight Day.
+But it’s a little- known fact (ok, so … with this post, it’s not so little-known anymore) that airlines lower fares on Cheap Flight Day.
 That’s when the bulk of the summer travel rush is over and airlines rein in those fares to reel in more customers.
 Let’s examine this potentially big money-saving holiday, shall we?

 Cheap Flight Day - History